ZahraMirzaei/admin-panel/README.md

 # React Admin Panel

 React Admin Panel developed and build with **React (v17.0.2)**, **TypeScript (v4.4.2)** and **React Router v6**.
 For Styles, is used **SCSS**.
-I am excited to share this dashboard with you and look forward to hearing your feedback **LINKEDIN POST'S LINK**!
+I am excited to share this dashboard with you and look forward to hearing your feedback [**my Linkedin post**](https://www.linkedin.com/posts/zahramirzaei_responsive-multilanguage-multitheme-activity-6920075757318725634-qRks?utm_source=linkedin_share&utm_medium=member_desktop_web)

 # Demo